 Up to six members, elected from the membership at an AGM, whose election to the Board will be for a period of 3 years, these positions being renewable by re-election at the AGM closest to 3 years after their election.

-Up to three Board-appointed members, who are members of the Association and who will serve for a period of up to 12 months, renewable by Board reappointment, at the first Board meeting after the AGM.
+Up to three Board-appointed members, who are members of the Association and who will serve for a period of up between 12 and 36 months, renewable by Board reappointment, at the first Board meeting after the AGM.

 The National Treasurer will occupy one of the three Board-appointed positions.